Attribution 4.0 (CC BY 4.0)https://creativecommons.org/licenses/by/4.0/

 Context

-The dataset tabulates the data for the Delta, UT population pyramid, which represents the Delta population distribution across age and gender, using estimates from the U.S. Census Bureau American Community Survey (ACS) 2018-2022 5-Year Estimates.
+The dataset tabulates the data for the Vernal, UT population pyramid, which represents the Vernal population distribution across age and gender, using estimates from the U.S. Census Bureau American Community Survey (ACS) 2018-2022 5-Year Estimates.
 It lists the male and female population for each age group, along with the total population for those age groups.
 Higher numbers at the bottom of the table suggest population growth, whereas higher numbers at the top indicate declining birth rates.
 Furthermore, the dataset can be utilized to understand the youth dependency ratio, old-age dependency ratio, total dependency ratio, and potential support ratio.

 Key observations